kfisc88-lsc-repos/python-midterm/README.md

-# Midterm-Projects
+# python-midterm-projects
-Project for drawing an American flag using the Python Turtle module
+Project1 = Draw an American flag using the Python Turtle module Project2 = Hangman game